 I know a lot of people like eating strawberries on their own or in desserts and I certainly do too but strawberries can be incorporated into main dishes as well.
 One of my favorite ways to incorporate strawberries is to put them in an entree salad and to make a homemade vinaigrette using them.
-Did you know that just 8 medium strawberries equal your daily requirement of vitamin C?

-When making an entree salad it’s important to have a protein, a fruit, cheese, and something crunchy.
-If I’m making a fancy salad I like to use nuts for crunch and for added protein.
-In this case I started with a base of lettuce and wanted to put Florida Strawberries and goal cheese on top.
+When making an entree salad it's important to have a protein, a fruit, cheese, and something crunchy.
+If I'm making a fancy salad I like to use nuts for crunch and for added protein.
+In this case I started with a base of lettuce and wanted to put strawberries and goal cheese on top.
 I always think strawberries and goat cheese is a winning combination.

 From there I decided on a balsamic glazed pork to go on top of the salad.
-The balsamic glaze adds a slight sweetness to the pork which pairs well with the delicious flavor of the nutritious Florida Strawberries.
+The balsamic glaze adds a slight sweetness to the pork which pairs well with the delicious flavor of the strawberries.
 The tart goat cheese adds creaminess to the salad.
 For crunch I added sliced almonds on top of the salad.
 Finally I added in some red onions because every salad needs another vegetable.

 Since the salad has both strawberries and balsamic in it, it was easy to decide on making a strawberry balsamic vinaigrette.
 So that's it!
 Everything you need to make a nutritious and delicious entree salad in about 25 minutes.